-- Sec.
-54. (a) The department may require written operating permits as follows: - (1) A written operating permit issued by the department shall be signed by the commissioner or his duly authorized representative. - (2) An operating permit shall be renewed as follows: - (A) At least once every three (3) years for onsite sewage systems having components, other than a septic tank, requiring scheduled inspection and maintenance. - (B) At least once every five (5) years for all other onsite sewage systems. - (b) An operating permit shall identify all components of an onsite sewage system requiring inspection and maintenance. - (c) The records for an operating permit requiring scheduled inspection and maintenance shall contain the following: - (1) The name, address, and telephone number of the service company contracted to perform inspection and maintenance. - (2) A description of the operation and maintenance document or documents used for scheduled inspection and maintenance. - (d) The owner shall provide the department with the following: - (1) Written documentation of all scheduled and unscheduled inspection and maintenance within one (1) month of the date performed. - (2) A copy of the inspection and maintenance contract. - (e) The operating permit for a commercial onsite sewage system in violation of subsection (d) may be revoked by the department in accordance with section 56 of this rule. - (f) Nothing in this rule shall be construed as preventing requirements in local ordinance for the issuance of an operating permit for a commercial onsite sewage system, provided that the permit required by local ordinance is not in conflict with an operating permit issued by the department.
+- (1) A written operating permit issued by a local health department shall be signed by the health officer. - (2) An operating permit shall be renewed as follows: - (A) At least once every three (3) years for onsite sewage systems having components, other than a septic tank, requiring scheduled inspection and maintenance. - (B) At least once every five (5) years for all other onsite sewage systems. - (b) An operating permit shall identify all components of an onsite sewage system requiring inspection and maintenance.

+- (c) The records for an operating permit requiring scheduled inspection and maintenance shall contain the following: - (1) The name, address, and telephone number of the service company contracted to perform inspection and maintenance. - (2) A description of the operation and maintenance document or documents used for scheduled inspection and maintenance. - (d) The owner shall provide the local health department with the following: - (1) Written documentation of all scheduled and unscheduled inspection and maintenance within one (1) month of the date performed. - (2) A copy of the inspection and maintenance contract. - (e) The operating permit for a residential onsite sewage system in violation of subsection (d) may be revoked by the health officer in accordance with section 55(e) of this rule.